monGithubPerso/COMPUTER-VISION-using-models-synergo/README.md

 # emotional-marquors human detection

-Try to detect emotion marquors via body movements.
-Project in progress.
+Try to detect all features of the body in movements.

 ![a](https://user-images.githubusercontent.com/54853371/117892402-f2132680-b2b8-11eb-8d19-291852c411aa.png)